OpenForum Europe

 OpenForum Europe (OFE) is a European open source software and open standard not-for-profit think tank.
 Its key objective is to contribute to achieve an open and competitive digital ecosystem in Europe.
-Based in Brussels, it launched its operations in 2002 and currently conducts research on topics such as Open Source, Open standards, Digital Government, public procurement, Intellectual Property, cloud computing and Internet policy.
-Founded by Graham Taylor, Basil Cousins and Robert Blatchford, the current Executive Director is Astor Nummelin Carlberg.
+Based in Brussels, it launched its operations in 2002 and conducts research on topics such as open source, open standards, digital government, public procurement, intellectual property, cloud computing and Internet policy.
+Founded by Graham Taylor, Basil Cousins and Robert Blatchford, the current executive director is Astor Nummelin Carlberg.

 Activities

 OFE is a registered interest group with the European Commission and the European Parliament.
 OFE advises European policymakers and legislators on the merits of openness in computing and provides technical analysis and explanation.
 OFE promotes open source software, as well as openness more generally, as part of a vision to facilitate open, competitive choice for technology users.

 OFE works closely with the European Commission, European Parliament, national and local governments both directly and via its national partners.
-It follows five openness objectives to help direct its work : User centricity, Competition, Flexibility, Sustainability, and Community.
+It follows five openness objectives to help direct its work: user centricity, competition, flexibility, sustainability, and community.

-Economic Impact of Open Source Software
+Economic impact of open source software

 In 2021, OFE, in collaboration with Fraunhofer ISI, conducted a study on the impact of open source software and hardware on technological independence, competitiveness, and innovation in Europe for the European Commission.